jasim/jsfoo-talk-learning-to-learn-reason/main.md

 But that happened only about half-way through the product.
 Before that it was all Javascript.

-We didn't know Reason or Typed FP when began working on this product over two years ago.
-We had to learn it to be able to build this tool.
+We didn't know Reason or Typed FP when we began working on this product, which was about two years ago.
+We learnt it so we could build this tool.

 Let me tell you a bit about how Codegen works under the hood so you can see why it was necessary.